 Start with Low Impact Activities

 Make sure your loved one is easing back into their routine instead of diving right in.
 Provide help for as long as your loved one needs to make sure that they do not aggravate the injury.
 Neglect and abuse do not just take their toll on a person’s body.
-They can also greatly affect the victim’s emotional and mental state.
+They can also greatly effect the victim’s emotional and mental state.
 In fact, the mental aspect of recovery can be a longer process than physical recovery.
-If your loved one got injured due to neglect or abuse, use these tips for mental recovery.
+If your loved one was injured due to neglect or abuse, use these tips for mental recovery.

 Encourage Your Loved One to Embrace Their Emotions